alvinkenyagah/room-booking-UI/README.md

 ## Bugs

 - User can't cancel booking once booked (fixed)
-- Room card shows rooms as unavailable even if it is available
+- Room card shows rooms as unavailable even if it is available (yet to be tested)
 - Admin is unable to cancel or reject a booking request (fixed)
 - UI improvements required
+- User is unable to book even when logged because of authorization handling issues